Danjumajamiu/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 14. 13-print-float is a script that prints a number with two decimal places, followed by a new line.
 15. 100-decimal-to-hexadecimal is a script that converts a number from base 10 to base 16.
 16. 101-rot13 is a script that encodes and decodes text using the rot13 encryption.
 Assume ASCII.
+17. 102-odd is a script that prints every other line from the input, starting with the first line.